bakirillov/awesome-underinvestigated-biology/README.md

 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

 Topics in biology that are not researched as much as they should be.
 Initial offering is made by the participants of Russian-speaking Biology-related telegram chat Лапкочат GANG.
+Disclaimer: the descriptions are not meant to be comprehensive, I just wanted to provide a starting point for the search.

 ## Contents